inshell-art/path-look/README.md

-# PATH SVG - On-Chain SVG Generator for Starknet
+# Path Look - On-Chain SVG Generator for Starknet

-An on-chain SVG generation contract built on Starknet using Cairo 2.
+Path Look is an on-chain SVG generation contract built on Starknet using Cairo 2.
+The Scarb package is `path_look` and the deployed contract name is `PathLook`.

 ## Quick Start